AreaLayer/atomic-swap-kit-android/README.md

 ## Overview

-This is the android library that allows Atomic Swap, decentralized crypto currency exchange, between 2 parties.
+This is the android library that allows Atomic Swap, decentralized crypto yp exchange, between 2 parties.
 The implementation based on Hash Time Locked Contracts.

 ## Usage